Skip to main content

 Gary Schmidt, Ph.D.

-Writing for Young Readers Faculty
+Young Adult Faculty

 Gary Schmidt is the bestselling author of numerous children’s and young adult novels including Okay for Now (National Book Award finalist and Children’s Choice Award), Lizzie Bright and the Buckminster Boy (Newbery Honor and Printz Honor Book), and The Wednesday Wars (Newbery Honor Book).
 Gary previously taught literature and creative writing at Calvin University; he currently serves on the faculty for Scriptoria Workshop.